-Trading after 4 pm goes a little differently than open market hours.
-Since volume is low and volatility high, only limit orders can be placed to buy or sell shares.
-Additionally, some brokers won’t have all available shares ready for after hours, so be sure to check the FAQ section on your broker’s website to learn their rules regarding pre- and post-market trading.
+Trading happens a little differently during this time than regular market hours.
+Since volume is low and volatility is high, only limit orders can be placed to buy or sell shares.
+Additionally, some brokers won’t have all available shares ready for after hours, so be sure to check out the FAQ section on your broker’s website to learn their rules regarding pre- and post-market trading.

 Why Trade After-Market

 You may be asking, if volume dries up after hours as most traders pack their bags and head home, what are the benefits of trading after hours?
 Well, lack of volume doesn’t create a lack of large moves, especially when earnings season rolls around.
 Here are a few big reasons why after hour trading is popular:

 - News or Earnings – Companies report earnings either before the market opens or after it closes, never during the open session.
 News on drug trials or other important public stories also tend to be released around this time.
 With after-market trading, you don’t have to wait until the following day to take advantage of a promising earnings report or successful drug trial.

 - Enhanced Volatility – Trading after the bell is usually done by sophisticated investors with lots of capital at their disposal.
 So while the volume disappears after hours, the volatility does not – especially when earnings surpass or fail to meet expectations.